-In addition to its disciplinary function, the Commission has the responsibility to determine whether or not a sitting judge whose term is expiring, and who seeks a new term, is to be reappointed.
-The Home Rule Act requires that the Commission file with the President a written evaluation of the judicial candidate's performance during the term of office, and his or her fitness for reappointment to another term.
+Aside from its disciplinary function, the Commission also has the responsibility to determine whether or not a sitting judge whose term is expiring, and who seeks a new term, is to be reappointed.
+The Home Rule Act requires that the Commission file with the President of the United States a written evaluation of the judicial candidate's performance during the term of office, and his or her fitness for reappointment to another term.
 Under the Judicial Efficiency and Improvement Act, the Commission in its evaluation is required to place a judge in one of three categories.
-If the Commission evaluates a sitting judge as "well qualified", the judge is automatically reappointed for a new term of fifteen years.
-If the Commission evaluates the judge as "qualified", the President may, if he chooses, renominate the judge subject to Senate confirmation; if the Commission evaluates the judge as "unqualified", the judge is ineligible for reappointment.
+If the Commission evaluates a sitting judge as "well qualified," the judge is automatically reappointed to a new term of 15 years.
+If the Commission evaluates the judge as "qualified," the President may, if he chooses, renominate the judge subject to Senate confirmation; if the Commission evaluates the judge as "unqualified," the judge is ineligible for reappointment.
+The Commission defines the evaluation categories as follows: